TV Meteorologist

 You wrote that weather segments aren't scripted.
 So how do you know what to say?
 Or have you just done this so much now that you can basically speak off the cuff without stumbling?

-Asked by KV about 10 years ago
+Asked by KV over 10 years ago

 Well.....most of us are highly intelligent. :) We take visual cues from the maps that are behind us.
 We can see the maps in the teleprompter that the anchors use for their scripts.
 Since we have prepared the forecast we can pick a couple of things from each graphic to talk about.
 Actually pretty easy with some practice.
 Great question, thanks!